Bay Area Baby shows possible link between COVID-19 and rare condition – Up News Info San Francisco

-SANTA CLARA COUNTY (KPIX 5) – Doctors recently spoke exclusively to KPIX 5 about a medical mystery involving a Bay Area baby, his mother, and what turned out to be a surprising child case of COVID-19 that may be related to a rare disease.
+SANTA CLARA COUNTY (KPIX 5) – Doctors recently spoke exclusively with KPIX 5 about a recent medical mystery involving a Bay Area baby, his mother, and what turned out to be a surprising child case of COVID-19 that It may be related to a rare disease.

 Two months ago, when passengers evacuated the Grand Princess cruise ship in Oakland, but before the Bay Area issued orders to stay home, the mystery was unfolding in Santa Clara County.